 The hardest first step in a service-based business is landing your first customer.
 Leverage your network to let them know you offer social media services.
 Use social platforms like YouTube and Instagram to show your expertise and draw in customers.

-The average salary of a social media manager hovers around the $70,000 mark.
+The average salary of a social media manager hovers around the $70,000 to $80,000 mark.
 As your own boss, earning potential can surpass that.

 22. Become a virtual personal trainer